somsunee/Intel-sd-training/readme.md

 **we need cells that works fast to meet the required performance, and need cells that works slow to meet HOLD

+_Faster cells vs Slower cells_

+Faster the charging --> lesser the cell delay **Propagation delay here is , the time for the input to be fill up the output.

+Transistors - charge/discharge the capacitance fast.
+Wider transistors -> low delay (more area and power) Narrow transistors -> More delay (less area and power)